For appointments, call (314) 514-3500.

 Washington University hip and knee surgeons provide diagnosis and treatment for preservation and reconstruction of the hip and knee.
 Partnered with Barnes-Jewish Hospital, the hip and knee program has earned The Joint Commission’s Gold Seal of Approval™, and is designated as a Center of Excellence for sustaining exceptional standards of healthcare quality and safety, improving and maintaining orthopedic excellence, and providing outstanding patient care.

-Our team of medical specialists, nurses, rehabilitation therapists and physiatrists is committed to providing comprehensive services for joint preservation, reconstruction, and partial or total joint replacement.
+Our team of medical specialists, hip surgeons, knee doctors, nurses, rehabilitation therapists and physiatrists is committed to providing comprehensive services for joint preservation, reconstruction and partial or total joint replacement.

 Services include treatment of:

 - Inflammatory arthritis

 - Ligament Tears

 - Post-traumatic arthritis

 - Post-traumatic nonunion and malunion of the proximal femur